anufrievroman/calcure/README.md

 1. Install `Windows Terminal` app from the app store
 2. Install `python 3.x` also from the app store (if you just type `python` in the Windows Terminal app it will offer you to install)
-3. Install a few libraries by typing in the Windows Terminal `pip install holidays windows-curses`
+3. Install the program and libraries libraries by typing in the Windows Terminal `pip install holidays windows-curses calcure`
-4. Download this repository and extract the `calcure.py` file somewhere, for this example we'll use `Documents` folder.
-5. Now you can finally run it by typing in the Windows Terminal `python $HOME\Documents\calcure` (you can set up a shortcut for this command)
+4. Now you can finally run it by typing in the Windows Terminal `python -m calcure`

 ### Manual installation